 Note that 'earth' is reunited with her usual formulaic companion 'heaven' in the final pāda of the hymn.
 It should be kept in mind that this is the only hymn dedicated only to Earth in the RV, instead of to Heaven and Earth.

-[V.85 JPB]
+V.85 Varuna [SJ on JPB]